swdee/go-rknnlite/example/ppocr-rec/README.md

 |-----------------------------------|-----------------|------------------|
 | ![jptext.jpg](jptext.jpg)           | つま味のある           | 0.76      |

-Whilst the text on the image above is accurate I found the Japanese version to be rather poor.
+Whilst the text on the image above is accurate'ish I found the Japanese version to be rather poor.
 It does not do well with Horizontally written text or hand written kana.
 Some others also found this [here](https://qiita.com/sakamoto1209/items/59288cd88133852d2e9e) and [here](https://zenn.dev/shimat/articles/6ac851fbba2e0bae05c8).